sj-simmons/DUlib/README.md

   interpreter and type `import du`.
 If you see no errors, then you are good.

 <a id="here1"></a>
+####

-Assuming that you installed using **--user**, various DUlib related executables should now be installed in a certain subdirectory below your home directory.
+Assuming that you installed DUlib using **--user**, various DUlib related executables should now be living in a certain subdirectory below your home directory.
 We want that subdirectory to be in your PATH.

 Type `which pd` at the command line.
 If you see something